Affiliated to the University of Otago, it counts among its alumni no fewer than eighteen Rhodes Scholars.

 The College is home to 262 undergraduate and postgraduate residents, about a quarter of who are returners.

 An active Knox College Students' Club (KCSC) plays a major role in organising College affairs and providing a sense of continuity from one generation of students to the next.
 The valuing of tradition is evident in some of the names and titles around the College.
-For example, the Head of College is known as the Master; residential assistants are called Sub-Masters; the College has a ceremonial officer called the Beadle (a highly sought-after position among the residents); the dining room is known as the Great Hall (which has a Hogwarts feel to it); and one of the common rooms is called the Buttery.
+For example, the College has a ceremonial officer called the Beadle (a highly sought-after position among the residents); the dining room is known as the Great Hall (which has a Hogwarts feel to it); and one of the common rooms is called the Buttery.
 Dinner on some Sunday nights is a formal occasion with a dress code, served tables and entertainment between courses.
 Occasional themed dinners such as the very popular Harry Potter Dinner add another dimension to the Knox dining experience.

 Our vision is to be a world-class residential college where students are part of a community that affirms and empowers every resident, expands thought and outlook, encourages service, fosters leadership, and builds strong bonds of friendship.